oroinc/documentation/commerce/admin_guide/landing_system_configuration/general_setup_sysconfig/user_settings.rst

   :header: "Option", "Description"
   :widths: 10, 30

-  "**Enable Failed logins Limit**","Specify whether you wish to enable failed logins limit.
+  "**Enable Failed Logins Limit**","Specify whether you wish to enable failed logins limit.
 By default, the option is enabled."
   "**Max Login Attempts**","Specify the maximum number of failed login attempts.
 By default, the number is set to 10."

 Configure Password Change Policy